 When the two metals electrically connect, they become polarized—think of the term, opposites attract.
 The positive side acts as a cathode (+) receiving ions and the negative side acts as an anode (-), losing ions and corroding.

-Why exactly does galvanic reaction occur?
-When one metal contacts with another, there is current flow between them.
-The current flow changes when dissimilar metals come in contact with each other: the corrosion rate of the active, or least corrosion-resistant metal, accelerates and the inactive, or more corrosion-resistant metal, decreases.
-The further apart the metals are on the corrosive scale, the stronger the galvanic reaction between the two.
-Similar metals have little effect on each other.
+Here is an attempt to explain this in layman terms.
+When one metal comes in contact with another, there is current flow between them.
+The current flow changes when dissimilar metals come in contact with each other; the corrosion rate of the active, or least corrosion-resistant metal, accelerates, and the inactive, or more corrosion-resistant metal, decreases.
+(That explained everything…right?)

 The relative surface of dissimilar metals used in a metal fabrication project should also be taken into consideration.
 For example, using inactive metals as the main body of the project, joined by active connectors, could cause the joints or fasteners to corrode at a quicker rate.
 Best-case scenario would be to connect two sections of similar metals with fasteners also made of the same metal.
 If using similar metals isn’t possible, a compatible metal is the next best choice.

 The obvious point is that when using dissimilar metals in a fabrication project, precautions must be taken to prevent galvanic reaction.

 Brass and copper are a bit in no man’s land—for example, what type of fasteners would best be used?
 Common practice is to use stainless steel fasteners for a couple of reasons.
 One, they are more passive so we are heading downward on the chart; two, if, for example, you are fastening copper panels with stainless steel fasteners, they allow for the bigger, physical square foot areas of the panels to be on the more active side of the reaction, which is also helpful.